Dussim/gradle-ssh/README.md

 # Preface

-**This plugin is in very early stages, there will be bugs, missing features and breaking changes.**
+**This plugin is in very early stages; there will be bugs, missing features and breaking changes.**

 ## Primer